itsobvious/MoCo/README.md

 GerCoAt (German Collocations with Attributes) dataset contains annotations of attributes, semantic classes of nouns, lexunit IDs of adjectives and nouns in GermaNet, and context sentences

-HeiPLAS+ is the HeiPLAS dataset contains annotations with the attributes from the GerCoAt dataset as well as the status of the phrases (collocations and free phrases)
+HeiPLAS+ is the HeiPLAS dataset (Hartung, 2015) the contains annotations with the attributes from the GerCoAt dataset as well as the status of the phrases (collocations and free phrases)